Mount Rainier caps swarm of weekend seismicity with 3.6 magnitude quake

-After higher-than-normal levels of seismic activity this weekend, Mount Rainier National Park was shaken by a 3.6 magnitude earthquake Sunday afternoon.
+After a spurt of seismic activity this weekend, Mount Rainier National Park was shaken by a 3.6 magnitude earthquake Sunday afternoon.

 The quake hit at 12:31 p.m. and was felt as far as Kent, nearly 80 miles away, the U.S. Geological Survey reported.
 The relatively shallow quake was centered roughly a mile beneath the earth’s surface.